Featured post

 87 percent of republican women voted in 2012

-2. Let’s now see where this group stands with respect to common controversies/stereotypes.
-Type “Obama” in the search box, and then select “Barack Obama a Muslim is/is not a Muslim” from the drop-down.
-See it in SuAVE: 68% of republican women think he is a Muslim.
-Click “more info” next to the red box with the
+2. To examine how this group aligns with common stereotypes, type “Obama” in the search box, and select “Barack Obama is/is not a Muslim” from the drop-down.
+The result is striking: 68% of Republican women think Obama is a Muslim (See it in SuAVE).
+By clicking “more info” next to the red count box, you’ll see numeric in

-61 percent of republicans believed that Obama is a Muslim; 68 percent among republican women
+61 percent of Republicans believe that Obama is a Muslim; 68 percent among Republican women

 Women's rights most important for choosing a political candidate only ranked fourth by one person among republican women